SK-EID/smart-id-java-client/README.md

 ));
 ```

-### Generating QR-code or dynamic link
+### Generating QR-code or device link

-Documentation to dynamic link and QR-code requirements
+Documentation to device link and QR-code requirements
 https://sk-eid.github.io/smart-id-documentation/rp-api/3.0.3/dynamic_link_flows.html#_dynamic_link_and_qr_presentation

-#### Generating dynamic link
+#### Generating device link

 Dynamic link can be generated for 3 use cases: QR-code, web link to Smart-ID app, app link to Smart-ID app.